anuran-roy/Im2SQL-api/README.md

 ## What is it?

 The FastAPI-based API backend-only implementation of Im2SQL.
+Im2SQL is an app to reduce the cumbersome task of writing data entry statements manually, Im2SQL converts Table Images to SQL INSERT commands that are returned in a textbox within max 8 seconds.

 Needs a JS-based frontend.